mathias/herman/README.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/5/5d/Woody_Herman.jpg/220px-Woody_Herman.jpg" alt="Woody Herman playing clarinet" align="right">

 Does work for [remembrance](https://github.com/mathias/remembrance).
-The goal is to have this repo as an article ingestion worker queue and a method of running machine learning and NLP tasks on ingested articles.
+The goal is to have this repo as an article ingestion worker queue and a method of running machine learning and NLP tasks on content.

 The name is in reference to Woody Herman and His Thundering Herd big band.
 Herman was a Jazz clarinetist originally from my hometown of Milwaukee, WI.